 United States Department of Housing and Urban Development

 The Robert C. Weaver Federal Building is a 10-story office building in , owned by the federal government of the United States.
-Completed in 1968, it serves as the headquarters of the United States Department of Housing and Urban Development.
+Built by the General Services Administration, it serves as the headquarters of the United States Department of Housing and Urban Development.

 Tap on a place